digiltd/oh-rtd-test/Actions.md

 This add-on provides XMPP communication.
 Besides the action methods itself, it also contains the XMPP console (please check openhab.cfg for required configuration settings):
 - `sendXMPP(String to, String message)`: Sends a message to an XMPP user
 - `sendXMPP(String to, String message, String attachmentUrl)`: Sends a message with an attachment to an XMPP user
+- `chatXMPP(String message)`: Sends a message to an multi user chat

 **Prowl Action**